Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: Introduction

-In this work, motivated by the ideas discussed above, we test some linear equations of state that lead to black hole solutions in Hořava gravity and Einstein–Aether theory.
-We follow the methodology developed in Refs. \cite{Vernieri:2017dvi,Vernieri:2018sxd}, assuming a static æther configuration.
+In this work, motivated by the ideas discussed above, we test some linear equations of state that lead to black hole solutions in Ho\v{r}ava gravity and Einstein--{\ae}ther theory.
+We follow the procedure developed in Refs. \cite{Vernieri:2017dvi,Vernieri:2018sxd}, assuming a static {\ae}ther configuration.
 We interpret how the chosen equations of state provide new interpretations of the nature of the matter sources in this modified theory of gravity.
-We will analyze the influence of the Hořava terms on the structure of the solutions and the way in which these terms lead to exotic behaviors (when compared with General Relativity), both in the physical properties of the solutions and in their thermodynamics.
-Moreover, in our final case study, we will discuss how the Hořava terms affect the behavior at small scales and the consequences of this for the radial evaporation process.
+We will analyze the influence of the Ho\v{r}ava terms on the structure of the solutions and the way in which these terms lead to exotic behaviors (when compared with General Relativity), both in the physical properties of the solutions and in their thermodynamics.
+Moreover, in our final case study, we will discuss how the Ho\v{r}ava terms affect the behavior at small scales and the consequences of this for the radial evaporation process.
+As discussed in the sixth paragraph of this Introduction, linear EoS can describe several physically relevant scenarios.
+In this context, we explore the role that such EoS may play in HG--EA.
+Since the field equations do not lead directly to exact analytical solutions for all physical situations, the strategy adopted in this work is to seek linear EoS that allow us to construct exact analytical black hole solutions in a direct manner, without resorting to more sophisticated analytical methods or numerical procedures.
+We then investigate the physically relevant scenario associated with each equation of state, together with the geometrical and physical properties of the resulting spacetimes.
+On the other hand, it is well known that black holes emit thermal radiation due to quantum effects near the event horizon \cite{Hawking:1975vcx}.
+We also investigate some thermodynamic properties of the resulting black hole solutions.
+In particular, the Hawking temperature allows us to analyze how the different linear EoS influence the thermal behavior of these solutions and the possible existence of extremal black holes, thereby providing a complementary physical characterization of the corresponding geometries and allowing us to distinguish between the different scenarios considered.
+For our analysis, we adopt the metric signature $(+,-,-,-)$ and perform all computations in natural geometric units, where the Newtonian gravitational constant $G$, the speed of light in vacuum $c$, and the reduced Planck constant $\hbar$ are normalized to unity, namely $G=c=\hbar=1$.